ovro-lwa/distributed-pipeline/README.md

 `orca` is where the wrappers and functions that do single units of work sit.

 `pipeline` is where the pipelines live and serve as useful examples for how to use celery.

+## Developer & Testing Guide

+For usage examples and how to test the pipeline without Celery, please refer to the [Usage Guide](usage_guide.md)